 The Statement of Faith does not exhaust the extent of our faith.
 The Bible itself is the sole and final source of all we believe.
-We do believe, however, that the following statement of faith accurately represents the teaching of the Bible, and therefore, is the position of Providence Baptist Church.
+We believe, however, that the following statement of faith accurately stands for the teaching of the Bible and therefore is the position of Providence Christian School.

 The Holy Scriptures

-We believe the Holy Scriptures of the Old and New Testaments to be the verbal, plenary inspired Word of God.
-The Scriptures are inerrant, infallible and God-breathed, and therefore are the final authority for faith and life.
-The sixty-six books of the Old and New Testaments are the complete and divine revelation of God to man.
-The Scriptures shall be interpreted according to their normal grammatical-historical meaning.
-The King James Version of the Bible shall be the official translation used by pastors, officers, and teachers in all church-related ministries (II Timothy 3:16-17; II Peter 1:20-21).
+We believe the Holy Scriptures of the Old and New Testaments to be the verbal, plenary-inspired Word of God.
+Scriptures are inerrant, infallible, and breath of God and are the final authority for faith and life.
+Sixty-six books of the Old and New Testaments are complete and divine revelation of God to man.
+Interpretation of Scriptures will be according to their regular grammatical-historical meaning.
+The King James Version of the Bible shall be the official translation used by pastors, officers, and teachers in all church-related ministries (II Timothy 3:16-17: II Peter 1:20-21).